Try a Free Live AI Golf Lesson TRY FREE

 Posture in Golf | Connect to Your Core For Power

 The second phase in "Five Minutes to the Perfect Setup" is what has been referred to as "getting in the box."
-That's a great phrase because it's a simple explanation of what, exactly, we're trying to do when trying to achieve perfect posture in golf.
+That is an excellent phrase because it provides a simple, intuitive explanation of what we are trying to achieve when establishing perfect posture in golf.

-As you can see in the anatomical diagram, the shoulders, chest and upper torso can be described as a horizontal, rectangular area, while the lower abdomen is more of a box-shaped region.
+As you can see in the anatomical diagram, the shoulders, chest, and upper torso can be described as a horizontal, rectangular area, while the lower abdomen forms more of a box-shaped region.

 Get in the Box

-When we talk about getting "in the box," she's referring to that lower abdominal core area.
+When we talk about getting "in the box," we are referring to that lower abdominal core area.

-It's a simple way to describe the feeling of getting connected to your core, while the shoulder blades remain in neutral alignment.
+It is a simple way to describe the feeling of getting connected to your core muscles, while the shoulder blades remain in neutral alignment.

-The phrase, "get in the box," will remind you that being in the area described by the rectangle is bad.
+The phrase "get in the box" will remind you that being up in the area described by the rectangle is counterproductive.

-We have a very simple exercise and drill to help you understand what that means, and how to do it.
+We have a very simple exercise and drill to help you understand what that means and how to achieve it.

 Shrug and Release